-Considering the insidious nature of osteoarthritis, the months or years of onset lead to increasing levels of disability, it often amazes owners that something can be done to roll back the effects of the disease.
-Osteoarthritis is what happens after the cartilage in joints degrades to the point of bone rubbing on bone through injury, developmental malformation, disease, or just continuous wear.
-This bone-on-bone rubbing can lead to increased bone formation and rubbing between bones in the joint.
-Bones feel pain actively and this rubbing and increased bone formation can lead to inflammation in and around the joint.
-At this point, the pain cascade has been activated, and any movement can lead to increased pain, but maintaining activity is vital to ensuring the patient stays strong!
+Considering the insidious nature of osteoarthritis, the months or years of onset lead to increasing levels of disability, it often amazes owners that anything can be done to roll back the effects of the disease.
+Osteoarthritis is what happens after the cartilage in joints degrades to the point of bone rubbing on bone.
+This can happen through an injury, developmental malformation, disease, or simply by continuous wear.
+This bone-on-bone rubbing can lead to increased bone formation, and rubbing between bones in the joint.
+Bones feel pain actively, and this rubbing and increased bone formation can lead to inflammation in and around the joint.
+At this point, the pain cascade has been activated, and any movement can lead to increased pain, yet maintaining activity is vital to ensuring the patient stays strong!
 Oftentimes, drugs are utilized to that end, however, these drugs do have drawbacks – as they can cause liver dysfunction with continued usage.
 One thing we can now offer is rehabilitation medicine.

-Rehabilitation medicine can make a significant difference to your pet with osteoarthritis!
-While the program won’t be able to totally erase what arthritis has wracked on the body, rehabilitation may slow the progression of osteoarthritis and help regain movement and flexibility lost over years – and maintain the capacity for life with vigor!
+Rehabilitation medicine can make a significant difference to your pet when he or she has osteoarthritis!
+While the program cannot totally erase the negative effects of arthritis on the body, rehabilitation may slow the progression of osteoarthritis and help your pet to regain movement and flexibility lost over years – and maintain the capacity for life with vigor!